About the cadastral renewal

 Before the renewal work began, roughly 850,000 properties had not been directly registered on the cadastre, and 750,000 lots that had been registered contained anomalies that affected their dimensions or surface area.

-When the cadastral renewal work is finished, the register will be complete and fully computerized, all for the benefit of property owners.
+The cadastral renewal work is nearly complete.
+The register will be complete and fully automated for the benefit of property owners.

 What is the cadastre?